AhnafNabil/K8s-lab/lab-secret2/secret-task.md

 # Mounting a secret as a volume

-In this lab, our task is to create a new Secret named basic-auth of type kubernetes.io/basic-auth.
+In this lab, our task is to create a new Secret named `basic-auth` of type kubernetes.io/basic-auth.
 Assign the key-value pairs
     `username=super`
     `password=my-s8cr3t`.
 Mount the Secret as a volume with the path `/etc/secret` and `read-only` permissions to the Pods controlled by the Deployment.

 # Steps

-## First we will create a secret
+## 1. Create a secret

 ```bash
 vim secret.yaml